Still - conversations for sustainability leaders

 What shall we talk about?

-I am very excited about the idea of bringing together sustainability people of various kinds, to talk with each other about their challenges and ideas in a more expansive and easeful way than a conference allows.
+I love bringing together sustainability people of various kinds, to talk with each other about their challenges and ideas, and still lets them do this in a more expansive and easeful way than a conference allows.

 what will you get out of it?